-HIS ROYAL HIGHNESS SULTAN IBRAHIM IBNI ALMARHUM SULTAN ISKANDAR
+HIS MAJESTY SULTAN IBRAHIM IBNI ALMARHUM SULTAN ISKANDAR

 D.K (JOHOR), D.K (PERAK), D.K (KELANTAN), D.K.
 (PERLIS), D.K (SELANGOR), D.K (NEGERI SEMBILAN), D.K (TERENGGANU), D.K.M.B.
 (BRUNEI), S.P.M.J, S.S.I.J, S.P.M.T, S.M.N, S.P.M.K, S.P.M.P, P.I.S

-HIS ROYAL HIGHNESS THE SULTAN AND SOVEREIGN RULER OF THE STATE AND TERRITORY OF JOHOR DARUL TA’ZIM
+HIS MAJESTY THE SULTAN AND SOVEREIGN RULER OF THE STATE AND TERRITORY OF JOHOR DARUL TA’ZIM

 HRH enlisted and trained as a Royal Malaysian Navy officer for three months at the RMN base in Lumut, making him a fully trained army, navy and air force officer.